Read this page in Arabic here

 The impact on lives lived under conflict is the central theme again in poemfilm In He Grew Old | Diyala Muir with poem by Hamdan Dammag.
 In it we see the effect of that life, how art and culture, the words and whisperings can crack and become silent.
 The exhaustion, the weariness of conflict affects creativity.

-The poems featured in the films premiered here were written in response to a series of workshops held in Liverpool, Birmingham, Sheffield and Cardiff in 2019.
+The poems featured in the films premiered here were written in response to a series of workshops held in Liverpool, Birmingham, Sheffield and Cardiff in 2019 as part of Yemen in Conflict.
 The aim of these workshops was to bring writers and readers together to explore poems written by Yemeni writers, some of which had been gathered specifically for the project under the loose theme of conflict resolution.
 With the help of a lead poet for each city, the workshops became places to hear historical as well as contemporary poems from Yemen.

 Workshop attendance gave the opportunity for communities to read and write poetry together, and for poets in each city to share new work for the first time.
 As well, sometimes, as being charged with strong feelings of sadness at the current situation in Yemen, the workshops also emphasised the importance and joy of the ordinary.
 Writing poems brought into focus the pleasures, smells, textures and tastes of childhood; families, friendships, landscapes and beloved cities were evoked, and the poems and stories created in those workshops stand as a poetic embodiment of the communities who gathered to remember, write and imagine together.
 Hearing those new memories, poems and stories subsequently allowed the lead poets to reflect on their experiences, creating newly-commissioned works of their own.
 In doing so they speak both for and with the participant whose words and ideas helped so generously to bring them into the world.

 Translated in turn by visual artists and filmmakers the poems again take on new and exciting forms.
-Three of the poems have been translated from Arabic into English, so that not only have the poems reached new versions of themselves in another artistic genre, but they also inhabit different versions of themselves through the mediation of another language.
+All the poems were translated from Arabic to English and from English to Arabic, so that not only have the poems reached new versions of themselves in another artistic genre, but they also inhabit different versions of themselves through the mediation of another language.
 Whether they evoke the iconic streets of Sana’a or Liverpool, or the imagined gardens of the mind, these poems create what the poet Carolyn Forché has called a ‘poetry of witness’; they are part of a ‘living archive’ that speaks to the experiences of Yemenis in Britain today.

 - Deryn Rees-Jones is a poet and Professor of Poetry at the University of Liverpool.